WebComponentsGuide/webcomponents.guide/learn/javascript/events.md

 Web browsers (and server side engines like [NodeJS][node] and [Deno][deno]) include an Event API which has become a foundational concept in JavaScript, and is particularly important when we talk about Web Components.
-The two classes that drive all of these events are the `Event` class, and the `EventTarget` class.
+The two classes that drive all these events are the `Event` class, and the `EventTarget` class.

-This section will go over the concepts of Events, the basics of the `EventTarget` and `Event` classes, and the next section will touch on some more advanced topics but - as always - if you're interested in learning more there are many great pages on MDN that cover Events:
+This section will go over the concepts of Events, the basics of the `EventTarget` and `Event` classes, and the next section will touch on some more advanced topics but - as always - if you're interested in learning more MDN has many resources that cover Events:

 - [Introduction to Events](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events)
 - [The EventTarget API](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget)